 Establishment of Foreign Entity in India

-Foreign Company according to the Companies Act 2013 is defined as any company or body corporate incorporated outside India, which has a place of business in India whether by itself or through an agent, physically or by electronic medium; and, conducts any business activity in India in any other manner.
-However there is a slight change in the definition of a foreign company for the purpose of Merger, i.e. Foreign Company means any company or body corporate incorporated outside India having a place of business in India or not.
+Foreign Company according to the Companies Act 2013 is defined as any company or body corporate incorporated outside India, which has a place of business in India whether by itself or through an agent, physically or by electronic medium; and, establishment of foreign entity in india in any other manner.
+However, there is a slight change in the definition of a foreign company for the purpose of Merger, i.e. Foreign Company means any company or body corporate incorporated outside India having a place of business in India or not.

 India being the fastest growing economy in the world provides many opportunities to foreign companies to grow and develop their business.
 The foreign investments in India are governed by the rules and policies of FDI, FEMA, RBI and Companies Act 2013.
 In order to establish its business any foreign entity has the following options: